-Section 12.
+Section 11.
 Access to Documents

-Upon request, the Union will have prompt, reasonable access to all records of overtime assignments to aid in resolving claims of unfair and inequitable overtime distribution, preparing for consultation or negotiation, and pursuing other legitimate employee or Union interests.
+Upon request, the Union will be provided prompt, reasonable access to all records of overtime assignments to aid in resolving claims of unfair and inequitable overtime distribution, preparing for consultation or negotiation, and pursuing other legitimate employee or Union interests.